ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

-The `httpsig` method also defines defines default behavior when it is passed as a string form:
+The `httpsig` method also defines defines default behavior when it is passed as a string form,
+using the signature algorithm specified by the associated key
+material and the content digest is calculated using sha-256:

 ~~~ json
 {
     "proof": "httpsig"
 }
 ~~~

-This is explicitly defined as the signature algorithm  specified by the associated key
-material and the content digest is calculated using sha-256.

 All key binding methods used by this specification MUST cover all relevant portions
 of the request, including anything that would change the nature of the request, to allow